 While federal aid to the states does not completely determine the structure and shape of the bureaucracy in any particular state, it certainly does have an impact on the particular departments or agencies that are created (and funded), and on the funding levels of those departments.

 So, what does the federal government spend its money on?
 Or, more appropriately, what does it wish the states and local governments to spend money on?
-In fiscal year 2003, more than half (57.3 percent) of the $385.7 billion in federal aid went toward health and human services, for things like Temporary Assistance for Needy Families (TANF), Head Start, and foster care and adoption assistance.
+In fiscal year 2006 almost half (46.9 percent) of the $449.3 billion in federal aid went toward health related programs like Medicaid.
+Another fifth (20.9 percent) went to "income security" programs like Temporary Assistance for Needy Families (TANF), child nutrition, and food stamps.

 Also, a little more than one-tenth of federal aid went to transportation (10.1 percent), to support programs like the highway trust fund and aviation.
 Another tenth went to housing and urban development (10.2 percent) to pay for such programs as community planning, public housing and more.